Intellipure and Air Quality by Mamavation

 2. Activated Carbon

 Pros: Activated carbon is also known as activated charcoal.
 The charcoal binds with certain toxins and pulls them out of the air.
-It’s very effective at absorbing gases and fumes like formaldehyde, nitrogen dioxide, and other such VOCs from the air.
+It’s very effective at adsorbing gases and fumes like formaldehyde, nitrogen dioxide, and other such VOC’s from the air.
 It’s also very effective in removing odors from the air.

-Cons: Activated carbon doesn’t have the abilty to remove particles or germs from the air inside your home.
+Cons: Activated carbon doesn’t have the ability to remove particles or germs from the air inside your home.
 In order to do this, you’ll need some sort of combo machine.